CocoPal/bestcolorgraphs/README.md

 # bestcolorgraphs
-Best color themes for ggplot2
+Provides color themes (purple & blue) for ggplot2 which control the non-data display.